"Hell out of Dodge" from archive

 'Varied, in the US, to _who wouldn't sell out and the ship out?_ or _!_ Meaning "to lidiquate all one's assetts and take them away, going as far as possible."
 Or more vulgarly, _it's time to get the **** out of Dodge_, ori. a ref. to Dodge, a city in Nebraska, and _Dodge City_, one ine Kansas.
 Both were frontier towns (forts, at first) in American migrations to the West' (A.B., 1979)

-From _A Dictionary of Catch Phrases, Second Edition_, by Eric Partridge & Paule Beale
+From Dictionary of Catch Phrases: American and British, from the Sixteenth Century to the Present Day, by Eric Partridge & Paule Beale

 If you don't want to stay here, then get the hell out of Dodge. (_American Speech_, 1970)